 Both people of color and white people must interrogate assumptions about how the work of nonprofits and grant makers is and can be done, and by whom.

-Our shared work is to dismantle the white supremacy and institutional racism on which the social sector sector is constructed, and create an equity culture that values the humanity and lived experiences of all persons equally.
+Our shared work is to dismantle the white supremacy and institutional racism on which the social sector is constructed, and create an equity culture that values the humanity and lived experiences of all persons equally.

 To do so, we challenge colleagues to adopt specific tactics on the levels at which racism operates: